Collaborative Innovation Fund

 About the Fund

 The Collaborative Innovation Fund offers unrestricted, general operating support shared between a registered 501(c)3 organization and a 510(c)3 grassroots community partner.
-The fund will award collaborative projects with grants ranging from $30,000 – $50,000 per year over a two-year period, for a possible total of $60,000 – $100,000 over a two-year period.
+The fund will award collaborative projects with grants ranging from $20,000 – $50,000 per year over a two-year period, for a possible total of $40,000 – $100,000.
 It is expected that within the budget that Grassroots Community Partner(s) will receive adequate funding as a collaborating partner.

-Funding supports the development and implementation of collaborative projects that integrate social supports for emotional well-being (mental health) as well as at least one additional SDOH community needs (Education of Employment), described as follows:
+Funding supports the development and implementation of collaborative projects that integrate social supports for emotional well-being (mental health) as well as at least one additional SDOH community need (Education or Employment), described as follows:

 - Emotional and Well-Being Support: to improve access to cultural and accessible behavioral health/mental health services through the implementation of telehealth or other virtual platforms, in-person counseling services, or other forms of emotional well-being health services provided by a licensed clinician or social worker.